modius/farcry-env-chelsea/README.md

 # Simple Deployment Pipeline

-Assuming you have an existing installation on a production Ubuntu box you can update the environement to the exact tags and/or branches nominated in the project `./install/deploy.txt` file by running the `update.yml` playbook.
+Assuming you have an existing installation on a production Ubuntu box you can update the environment to the exact tags and/or branches nominated in the project `./install/deploy.txt` file by running the `update.yml` playbook.

 1.  check code into repo
 2. Logon to production server: